328 pages | 6 x 9 | 7 illus

 By focusing on the Ohio River as an artery of commerce and movement, Salafia draws the northern and southern banks of the river into the same narrative and sheds light on constructions of labor, economy, and race on the eve of the Civil War.

-Matthew Salafia teaches at North Dakota State University.
+Matthew Salafia is coordinator of the University Honors Program and teaches at North Dakota State University.